vimishor/cnp-spec/spec.md

 ### C component

-Component **C** represents the control number ([checksum](https://en.wikipedia.org/wiki/Checksum)), used to detect potential which may have been introduced during typing, transmission and/or storage.
+Component **C** represents the control number ([checksum](https://en.wikipedia.org/wiki/Checksum)), used to detect potential errors which may have been introduced during typing, transmission and/or storage.

 ## Validation